shreyas-rp/ChatApp/README.md

 - The `.env` file is in `.gitignore` - never commit your API keys
 - Logs are stored in the `logs/` directory
-- Always activate your virtual environment before running the application
+- Always activate your conda environment before running the application: `conda activate ./env`